 Parallel: Lawyers hanging around a Jersey circle.

-Vet Premium Member over 1 year ago
+Vet Premium Member about 2 years ago

 We had local names for some intersections.
 We called the worse 5 Points.
 Back in my old days we had a point system for evaluations.
 Every thing we did had a point assessment.
 Tickets were 1 point.
 Intoxication arrests were 3.
 Fatal crashes were the highest…..so our worse intersections were named 5 Points…as that was the point assigned to Fatal crash incidents.
 If we had more than one we added compass directions.
 5 Points NW and so on.